India: Helicopter carrying military chief crashes | DW | 08.12.2021

 Three people were injured and taken to a hospital, public broadcaster Prasar Bharati reported.

-There has been no immediate confirmation of the number of passengers aboard the chopper, but media reports suggest there were nine people on board, including Rawat.
+There has been no immediate confirmation of the number of passengers on the chopper, but media reports suggest there were 14 people on board, including Rawat.

-Rawat and his wife, along with other officers, were on board the helicopter headed to the army's defense services college, a senior army officer told AFP.
+Rawat and his wife, along with some officers, were on board the helicopter headed to the army's defense services college, a senior army officer told AFP.

 The general holds India's highest military rank — the chief of defense staff.
 He is the first to hold the position, which the Indian government established in 2019.